-- Good Standing: A student is in good standing when his/ her cumulative Mountwest GPA is at least 2.0. - Academic Probation: A student is placed on academic probation at the end of any regular semester or summer session when his/her cumulative Mountwest GPA is less than 2.0.
+- Good Standing: A student is in good standing when his/her cumulative Mountwest GPA is at least 2.0. - Academic Probation: A student is placed on academic probation at the end of any regular semester or summer session when his/her cumulative Mountwest GPA is less than 2.0.
 The student will be notified by mail of probation status and that a hold has been placed on his/her registration activity.
 The student cannot register or make schedule changes on the web.
-All of his/her registration activity must take place in person with an advisor in the Mountwest Student Services Advising Center.
-Probation students also are limited in the number of credit hours they can take each semester and may be subject to financial aid loss. - Academic Suspension: If a student exceeds the maximum quality point deficits in the cumulative Mountwest GPA hours at the end of any given semester, he/she will be suspended for the following semester.
-The Dean of Student Services notifies suspended students by US Postal Service and email that a suspension hold has been placed on their registration status and that their registration for the following semester has been cancelled excluding summer terms, when the suspension is for one semester.
+All of his/her registration activity must take place in person with an Academic Counselor in the Mountwest One Stop.
+Probation students also are limited in the number of credit hours they can take each semester and may be subject to financial aid loss.

+Academic Suspension: If a student exceeds the maximum quality point deficits in the cumulative Mountwest Community & Technical College GPA hours at the end of any given semester, he/she will be suspended for the following semester.
+The Vice President for Student Services notifies suspended students by US Postal Service and email that a suspension hold has been placed on their registration status and that their registration for the following semester has been cancelled (excluding summer terms) when the suspension is for one semester.

-Assessment: Mountwest has an ongoing assessment program that is rooted in the College's mission.
-The assessment process provides the college and programs with information regarding institutional effectiveness.
+Assessment: Mountwest Community & Technical College has an ongoing assessment program that is rooted in the College's mission.
+The assessment process provides the College and programs with information regarding institutional effectiveness.
 All segments of the College community - faculty, staff, administration and students - are to be actively involved in this process.